ISHA301/Sales-Dashboard-Tableau-Project/README.md

 ## ✅ Recommendations

-As an experienced analyst, here are strategic actions based on the insights:
+Here are strategic actions based on the insights:

 1. **Capitalize on Q4 Demand:**
    Launch campaigns in **October** to leverage strong Nov–Dec sales trends.